Silas-N-Schlax/graduation-site/src/easter_egg_challenge.md

 <i>There may be a two week delay while I am traveling, but I will try my best!</i>

 1. <a href="/ceremony">Ceremony</a>
   - I hid a button somewhere, find it!
 2. <a href="/404">404</a>
+  - Try Reloading ;)